rajgaurav603/deloitte-api-replace-word/README.md

 ## Deliverables

-1. version control system containing the source :
+1. version control system containing the source : [Github Link](https://github.com/rajgaurav603/deloitte-api-replace-word)
-2. URL on which the API is accessible :
+2. URL on which the API is accessible : https://fzhq3vslv0.execute-api.ap-south-1.amazonaws.com/live/api

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Tools Used
+## Tools Used

 Following tools and services are used to build this project